Watch David Michael Cantor discuss the Common Personal Injury Practice Areas

 While a personal injury victim may be able to secure employment, it’s possible that they will lose that employment quickly after getting the job.
 Another possibility is that the victim will not be able to be promoted within their workplace once they do get a job.
-It takes a highly skilled and experienced Cantor Crane attorney to pinpoint these types of details when figuring out the amount of employment losses the victim deserves.
+It takes a highly skilled and experienced Cantor Injury Lawyers team member attorney to pinpoint these types of details when figuring out the amount of employment losses the victim deserves.

 Do you have 30 minutes to discuss your case with a Phoenix Personal Injury Attorney?

 When a person has suffered from a personal injury, even if that injury was minimal, it’s likely that their employment lifespan will be shortened somewhat.
 In order to figure out the amount of damages, an attorney or specialist will need to figure out what the person was making before the injury, what they would have been making after the injury and how much they’re actually making following the injury.
 It’s necessary to calculate how much the victim will lose over the course of their career.
 Another thing that needs to be considered is how much shorter the victim’s career is now that they’re been injured.
 Inflation is factored in as well as an increase in the market value of the victim’s chosen occupation.
 Only a “vocational expert” will be able to calculate these detailed future losses.